Oil Paint

 What is it?

-Opacity in painting is defined as a pigment or paint that one cannot see through.
-Opacity describes hiding strength or whether the paint will cover what it has been painted over.
+Opacity in painting is the property of a pigment or paint that prevents light from passing through.
+Opacity describes how much the paint hides, or whether it covers what it has been painted over.

-When light waves strike a surface coated with paint, it affects the pigment's degree of opaqueness or transparency.
-Each pigment has specific attributes that affect how it interacts with light waves.
+When light waves strike a surface coated with paint, they affect the pigment's degree of opacity or transparency.
+Each pigment has specific properties that determine how it interacts with light.
 A pigment's degree of opacity directly correlates to its particle's ability to scatter light waves.

 Note that watercolor does not use additives (such as chalk or white) and always allows previous layers of paint to show through.